Comparative Data for White, Opal & Clear Acrylic

-White Matte – Popular for panels and electronics enclosures with high touch use (matte material shows less finger prints than gloss)
+White Matte – Popular for panels and also electronics enclosures with high touch use (due to matte material showing less finger prints when compared to gloss)

-Opal – Popular for backlit illuminated signage (light is placed behind opal material making this material popular for light box type installations).
+Opal – Popular for backlit illuminated signage (generally light is placed behind opal material, making this material popular for light box type installations).

-Matte Clear – Popular for electronics enclosures (matte material shows less finger prints than gloss and internal components are hinted at, but not fully exposed)
+Matte Clear – Popular for electronics enclosures (due to matte material showing less finger prints compared to gloss and internal components are hinted at, but not fully exposed)

-Clear – Popular for edge lit panels (signage and electronics) and mounting plates (electronics).
+Clear – Popular for edge lit panels (signage and electronics) and also mounting plates (electronics).

 Get your own samples

 We hope this helps you select materials without delay.
 However, sometimes seeing materials in real life can be best.
 You can order physical samples such as pictured above from the Ponoko materials pages.

 If you’d like more material comparison information like this, please comment below about the type of information that you would like to see.